SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/fips.md

 ## Validating use of BoringCrypto Symbols

-Sumo OT distro can be built with debug symbols intact, which makes it possible to verify that it indeed uses cryptographic functions from BoringCrypto:
+Sumo Logic OT distro can be built with debug symbols intact, which makes it possible to verify that it indeed uses cryptographic functions from BoringCrypto:

 ```bash
 $ go tool nm otelcol-sumo-fips-linux_amd64 | grep "_Cfunc__goboringcrypto_"